-FLEX-Hyperborealis – Apollo’s Journey is an artistic collaboration project focusing on FLEX- Dance, the musical compositions of Kenneth Sivertsen (1961 – 2006), and the art/scholarly work of Siv Grøstad.
+FLEX-Hyperborealis – Apollo’s Journey is an artistic collaboration project focusing on Flex Dance (flexn), the musical compositions of Kenneth Sivertsen (1961 – 2006), and the art/scholarly work of Siv Grøstad combining Greek and Norse mythology.
 The cast in FLEX-Hyperborealis consists of dancers from Flex Program´s FLEX Company.
+FLEX Hyperborealis is an interactive dance performance.
 The project includes stage-performances and workshops where the main focus is to inspire youth to dance, explore other cultures and creative forms of expression.

 Apollo’s journey to the land beyond the north wind is psychological, mythological, and historical.
 The Hyperborean scrolls narrate that life is beginningless and endless.
 They also narrate that Hyperborea is connected with an alien civilization and galaxies million of years old.
 Hyperborea is a judgement-free civilization, but you can only get there if you manage to go through the dark abyss, the struggle, or the dark night of the soul.
 In the land of Hyperborea religion and science were intertwined, and made up the original cosmic forces.

 The Performance is divided into 9 parts: From Delos to Billing.
 The Hero goes through stages and different worlds.
 In the performance FLEX Hyperborealis Apollo becomes: He who confront darkness, the hero and the pilgrim.
 Darkness is the ignorant nature of man.
 Apollo progress through spiritual states, he crosses the sea of passion in order to reach the sanctuary of peace.
 At the well of Mimir he acknowledges his true self.
 Today you can see the imprint: Gnothi Seauton, Know thyself engraved in the Apollo Oracle in Delphi.